Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Results

+In real molecules, the nuclear ground state exhibits a spatial distribution due to the uncertainty principle, such that different nuclear geometries are sampled even in the absence of excitation.
+Because the mapping between ion momentum and molecular geometry is nonlinear, averaging in momentum space does not strictly correspond to averaging in real space.
+In principle, the equilibrium molecular structure is best estimated by reconstructing geometries from individual single-shot, full-coincidence Coulomb explosion events and averaging the predicted structures in real space.
+But single-shot full-coincidence detection remains challenging for today’s CEI experiments.
+In the following, the structures are instead predicted from the coincident momentum vectors (Supplementary Figs.~\ref{fig:S_H2O} - \ref{fig:S_C2H6O_3}) obtained by averaging over the single-shot data.
+This procedure yields an approximate equilibrium geometry from the ensemble-averaged observables, rather than the full nuclear probability distribution or any single instantaneous molecular configuration.

-As a first example, Figure~\ref*{fig:reconstruction}A shows the reconstruction of the molecular structure of water molecules.
+As a first example, Figure~\ref{fig:reconstruction}a shows the reconstruction of the molecular structure of water molecules.
 The employed dataset \cite{water_beamtime} used in this analysis is identical to the one used in Ref. \cite{jahnke_inner-shell-ionization-induced_2021}.
 The 2D heatmap in the left-most part of the panel displays the experimentally measured molecular-frame momentum distribution of two protons detected in coincidence with a singly charged oxygen ion.
 Next to it in the middle, we show an illustration of the centroids of the momentum distributions of the three ions, which serve as the input for MOLEXA.
 The results obtained from the reconstruction are shown on the right.
-The reconstructed molecular geometry (opaque) is plotted on top of the ground truth (semi-transparent), with the corresponding RMSE and MAE being 0.296~a.u. and 0.198~a.u.
+The reconstructed molecular geometry (opaque) is plotted on top of the ground truth (semi-transparent), with the corresponding MAE being 0.296~a.u.
+The mean (maximum) DE and AE are 0.674 (1.199)~a.u. and 18.459 (27.689)~degrees, respectively.
 Next, we test the model on tetrafluoromethane, a molecule consisting of five atoms.
-The corresponding reconstruction is shown in Fig.~\ref*{fig:reconstruction}B. The left-most panel depicts the momenta of the three of the four fluorine ions in a molecular frame spanned by the fourth fluorine ion and one of the three.
-The reconstructed position-space geometry obtained from MOLEXA has a RMSE of 0.294~a.u. and a MAE of 0.238~a.u.
+The corresponding reconstruction is shown in Fig.~\ref{fig:reconstruction}b.
+The left-most panel depicts the momenta of the three of the four fluorine ions in a molecular frame spanned by the fourth fluorine ion and one of the three.
+The reconstructed position-space geometry has a MAE of 0.238~a.u., a mean (maximum) DE of 0.66 (1.117)~a.u., and a mean (maximum) AE of 5.943 (17.173)~degrees.
 The data was recorded during the commissioning of the SQS reaction microscope \cite{tetrafluoromethane_beamtime}.